AUKEY DR02 Review

-The DR02's video is clear and crisp enough for sharing on social media and reading license plates, earning it one of the highest scores in our video quality tests.
+The video on the DR02 is clear and crisp enough for sharing on social media and reading license plates, earning it one of the highest scores in our video quality tests.

 Field of View

-The DR02's camera sports a very wide, 170˚ field of view, which easily covers pretty much everything of interest in front of the car.
-Some cameras that opt for a very wide angle lens introduce a lot of distortion and a narrow depth of field to the image, but the DR02 manages to keep things looking quite clear with very little distortion, even around the edges of the image.
-Sure, narrower fields of view, like the 106˚ field of the Garmin 55, do tend to make distant objects look a bit clearer, but in the case of the DR02 we would gladly trade that distance clarity for a picture that covers much more area.
+The camera sports a very wide, 170˚ field of view, which easily covers pretty much everything of interest in front of a car.
+Some cameras that opt for a very wide-angle lens introduce a lot of distortion and a narrow depth of field to the image, but the DR02 manages to keep things looking quite clear with very little distortion, even around the edges of the image.
+Sure, narrower fields of view do tend to make distant objects look a bit clearer, but in the case of the DR02, we would gladly trade that distance clarity for a picture that covers much more area.

 Daytime Video Quality

-The DR02's 1080p full HD resolution shines particularly during the day, creating very clear images that provide you with all the detail you could want of your daily driving happenings.
-In general the colors look good, though we did notice a slightly unnatural blue tint on bright days when driving towards the sun.
+The 1080p full HD resolution shines particularly during the day, creating very clear images that provide you with all the detail you could want.
+In general, the colors look good, though we did notice a slightly unnatural blue tint on bright days when driving towards the sun.
 We also had very few issues with identifying license plate numbers, the only problems arising again on bright days when the camera was pointed towards the sun.
-This is a common issue, however, and the only cameras we've found that can better handle overly birght conditions is the Vantrue N2 Pro Uber Dual.
+This is a common issue, however, and very few other cameras handle it better than the DR02.

 Nighttime Video Quality

-At night the DR02's video looks great, with good resolution and quite crisp detail.
+At night the video from the DR02 looks great, with good resolution and quite crisp detail.
 It also tends to make the most of any light around, so we had a very easy time reading license plates on all but the fastest moving cars.
-In fact, in this regard it outperforms the Vantrue N2 Pro Uber Dual, which tends to blur license plates a bit when in close proximity to a bright street light.

-The lack of built-in Wi-Fi definitely hurt the DR02 in this metric, but A plus features in every other way kept its score above average.
+The lack of built-in WiFi definitely hurt the DR02 in this metric, but stellar features in every other way kept its overall score above average.

-Like all of the other cameras we selected for testing, the DR02 met the minimum video capture standard when our deep dive into user reviews found no evidence of the G-sensor failing to identify a crash or other driving incident and protect the resulting footage.
-It also automatically starts recording video when you start your car, a feature whose absence would be a non-starter (no pun intended).
+Like all of the other cameras we selected for testing, the DR02 met the minimum video capture standard.
+Our deep dive into user reviews found no evidence of the G-sensor failing to identify a crash or other driving incident and protect the resulting footage.
+It also automatically starts recording video when you start your car.

-Once the DR02's G-sensor detects a crash (or something like it) it will automatically save the current video clip as one that cannot be overwritten.
+Once the G-sensor on the DR02 detects a crash (or something like it) it will automatically save the current video clip as one that cannot be overwritten.
 You can set the clip length to 3, 5, or 10 minutes.
-This is more options than most cameras provide, and lets you go a bit shorter if you want to save space on the memory card, or longer if you want more of a guarantee that a protected clip is going to contain all of the footage you need.
-Some models, like the Vanture N2, offer shorter 1-minute clips for those that really want to save space.
-The YI Dash, the DR02's main competitor, offers no adjustability with only a 3-minute clip option.
+This is more options than many other cameras provide, and lets you go a bit shorter if you want to save space on the memory card, or longer if you want more of a guarantee that a protected clip is going to contain all of the footage you need.
+Some models offer shorter one-minute clips for those that really want to save space.

-The DR02 has a timelapse feature, where it takes a picture every second and then plays those back at 30 frames per second to create a time lapse.
-Similar features are available on other cameras, with the Vantrue N2 Pro Uber Dual notably offering different picture intervals so you can choose between a faster or slower time lapse.
+The DR02 has a timelapse feature, where it takes a picture every second and then plays those back at 30 frames per second.
 This is a nice feature for recording long, scenic drives, but it does turn off the video function, so if you end up in an accident you'll only have pictures of it, no video.

-The DR02's control panel keeps things simple with 2 buttons for scrolling up and down through menus, and a button for selecting options.
+The control panel keeps things simple with two buttons for scrolling up and down through menus, and a button for selecting options.
 There is also an emergency recording button that can start protecting footage at the push of a button.
-These spartan controls, along with well-designed menus, makes it very easy to change settings and manage footage.
+These spartan controls, along with well-designed menus, make it very easy to change settings and manage footage.
 The only thing we don't like is the small 1.5-inch screen.
-If you don't need to change settings often the screen is fine, but it can start to feel annoyingly small if you need to search through lots of video clips on the camera itself.
-If you have poor eyesight or just generally can't stand small screens, the 2.7-inch screen of the YI Dash will likely serve you better.
+If you don't need to change settings often the screen is fine, but it can start to feel annoyingly small

-Employing a unique curved body and adjustable camera angle, the DR02 is able to hide most of its frame into the slope of the windshield.
-And that frame isn't large too begin with, as its largest dimensions measure at just 3" x 2".
-Impressively this camera somehow looks smaller when installed than the even tinier Garmin 55, which measures just 2.2" x 1.6".
+Employing a unique curved body and adjustable camera angle, the DR02 can hide most of its frame into the slope of the windshield.
+And that frame isn't large to begin with, as its largest dimensions measure at just 3" x 2".
+Impressively this camera somehow looks smaller when installed than even tinier models.

-Considering the AUKEY DR02 offers field leading performance in almost every category for a middle-of-the-road $70 price tag, we think it is one of the best values on the market right now.
-For the vast majority of people we think it is the best use of their dash cam budget.
+Considering the AUKEY DR02 offers field-leading performance in almost every category for a middle-of-the-road price tag, we think it is one of the best values on the market right now.
+For the vast majority of people, we think it is the best use of their dash cam budget.

 The AUKEY DR02 is both one of the best performing and most reasonably priced dash cams currently available, and would be our first recommendation to most people shopping for a dash cam.